A Visit To The Futenma Shrine Caves

 GPS Coordinates: 26.2928667, 127.7770667

 Directions: The shrine is just south of Camp Foster and Camp Buckner.
 However, the turn-off will sneak up on you.
 You can only enter when you are driving in the north lane of Highway 330.
 There is a middle divider blocking you if you are driving south.
-When you do turn off, it may not be apparent where you are supposed to pull in.
+When you do turn off, it may not be apparent where you ought to pull in.
 There is a driveway to the right of the Torii Gate as you are looking at it.
-Drive through there and it will take you to the parking lot.
+On driving through, it will take you to the parking lot.
 Parking is free.